 For sellers, it’s a completely different matter.
 Intermediary allows an associate from the same brokerage as the listing agent to bring a contract for a buyer, but it also allows the listing agent to facilitate the transaction between the seller and the buyer.

-Every brokerage has different rules on the way their associate agents can handle clients and it is imperative for consumers (both buyers and sellers) to understand Intermediary to make sure they are comfortable with and understand the choices that might be presented to them.
+Every brokerage has different rules on the way their associate agents can handle clients and it is imperative for consumers (both buyers and sellers) to understand intermediary in Texas real estate to make sure they are comfortable with and understand the choices that might be presented to them.

 With Intermediary, there are two ways it can be handled: (1) with appointments and (2) without appointments.